LSE's fixed-income trading platform to acquire Bonds.com

-LONDON (Reuters) - MTS, the electronic fixed-income trading platform majority-owned by the London Stock Exchange (LSE)(LSE.L), has agreed to acquire U.S.-based corporate and emerging markets bond trading platform Bonds.com BDCG.PK.
+LONDON, March 6 (Reuters) - MTS, the electronic fixed-income trading platform majority-owned by the London Stock Exchange (LSE), has agreed to acquire U.S.-based corporate and emerging markets bond trading platform Bonds.com.

 Under the terms of the deal, which is awaiting stockholder and regulatory approval, MTS will acquire all Bonds.com’s outstanding shares for about $15 million, an LSE spokeswoman told Reuters on Thursday.